BobGu1978/Test4Service365WithSpecFlow/README.md

         I just add one environment parameter Browser for the browser type, which should be one of these 3 values: Chrome , Firefox and IE. This parameter should be setup in Jenkins too.
 And if the value is out of range, one error will be thrown.
+        Then I use the config file to store the URL of targte web site.